antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 # About this project
-bypass check if user has a real microsoft account linked with the launcher <br>
+Bypass check if user has a real microsoft account linked with the launcher<br>
 ⚠️ This is for entertainment purposes only ⚠️
+# Before installation
+If you have some accounts saved then executing this script will remove them!
 # Usage
 Go in terminal and locate installation path of Prism Launcher then execute this command:
 ### Windows CMD: